Welcome To My Portrait Gallery

 The 2008 Presidential Election had some historic moments.
 Hillary Clinton's magnificent run for the Democratic nominee for presidential candidate was something to be applauded.

 Above is my ACEO portrait of Hillary Clinton at the 2008 Democratic Convention.
 The art card is a drawing composed of colored pencil and black PrismaColor marker on watercolor paper.
 This art now resides with a private collector.

-My Portrait Of Sarah Palin - 2008 Republican Vice Presidential Candidate
+2008 Republican Vice Presidential Candidate

 Sarah Palin made history in 2008 by being the Vice Presidential candidate of choice by the Honorable John McCain.
 Ms. Palin was well qualified for the position, she is well spoken and loved by the people she represents.